apache/thrift/README.md

 Note
 ============

 We decided to not remove the travis and not include github actions because we don't make changes, if you wish to make any changes to the docker images, you should follow the following steps
-• fork the project
 • Update changes
 • Build the docker image with the following command docker build -t registry.jimdo-platform.net/jimdo/thrift:stable --platform=linux/amd64